 Guidelines and policies

 Investor’s Board of Directors, in cooperation with the Management Group, has formulated an internal framework for how Investor should act as a responsible owner, company and employer.
 These topics are addressed in our Code of Conduct and in our internal policies for Anti-Corruption, Sustainability and Whistleblowing.
-Among other things, Investor’s Code of Conduct, Business Principles, covers business ethics and provides guidance to employees and company representatives on what is appropriate and not appropriate in business relations.
-Investor’s Code of Conduct, Business Principles, can be found to the right.

 The matrix illustrates Investor’s main sustainability priorities and below is a description of our highest priorities.